 Section 3 - Cooling Assistance

 Eligibility, 2605(c)(1)(A), 2605 (b)(2) - Assurance 2

 3.1 Designate Th 3.1 Designate The income eligibility threshold used for the Cooling component:

-Add Add Household size Eligibility Guideline Eligibility Threshold
+Add Household size Eligibility Guideline Eligibility Thresho old

 1 0.00%

-3.2 Do you have additional eligibility requirements for COOLING ASSITANCE?
+3.2 Do you have additional eligibility requirements for COOLING ASSITANCE? € No

 3.3 Check the ap propriate boxes below and describe the policies for each.

 Do you require a nn Assets test ?
 C Yes C {No}

 Do you have add litional/differing eligibility policies for:

 Renters?
 C Yes C {No}

-Renters Li ving in subsidized housing?
+Renters Li ving in subsidized housing ?
 C Yes C {No}

 Renters wi th utilities included in the rent ?
 C Yes C {No}

 Do you give prio rity in eligibility to: -

 Elderly?
 C Yes C {No}

 Disabled?
-C Yes C {No}
+C Yes C No

-Young chil dren?
-C Yes C {No}
+Young children?
+C Yes C No

-Household s with high energy burdens ?
-C Yes C {No}
+Households with high energy burdens?
+C Yes C No

 Other?
 C Yes C {No}

 Explanations of p policies for each "yes" checked above:

 3.4 Describe how you prioritize the provision of cooling a assistance to ovulnerable populations,e.g., benefit amou nts, early application perio ds, etc.

 Determination of f Benefits 2605(b)(5) - Assurance 5, 2605 5(c)(1)(B)

 3.5 Check the va riables you use to determine your benefi it levels.
 (Cl neck all that apply):

 Income

 Family (hor usehold) size

-Home energ Home energy cost or need:
+Home energ gy cost or need:

-Fuel type
+Fuel l type

-Climate/region
+Clin nate/region

-Indi Individual bill
+Indi vidual bill

-Dwelling type
+Dwe elling type

 Ene rgy burden (% of income spent on home e energy)

 Ener rgy need

-Othe Other - Describe:
+Othe er - Describe:

-NH does not operate a cooling assistance component.
-Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 3.6 Describe estimated benefit levels for FY 2020: Minimum Benefit Minimum Benefit \$0 Maximum Benefit \$0 3.7 Do you provide in-kind (e.g., fans, air co nditioners) and/or other form ns of benefits?
+NH does not operate a cooling a ssistance component.
+Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 3.6 Describe estimated benefit levels for the fiscal year for which this pla n applies Minimum Benefit \$0 Maximum Benefit \$0 3.7 Do you provide in-kind (e.g., fans, air co nditioners) and/or other forr ns of benefits?
 O Yes O No If yes, describe.
-If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.
+If any of the above questions in the fields provided, attach a d could not be made in